Georgia’s Caucasus Crossing

 - Georgia is an extremely safe country to travel across.
 The caveats are the death-defying driving (this route avoids main roads where possible) and the impossibly fierce Tushetian sheepdogs.

 - The best tactic for appeasing sheepdogs is to give them as wide a birth as possible.
 Try and remember that they are just doing their job… one they take especially seriously.

 - In terms of maps, the TerraQuest series is recommended.
 I used Georgia Caucasus Mountains Adventure Map (1:400,000), but for a more detailed investigation of Tusheti, the Georgian Caucasus (1:75,000) is best.
 I also managed to pick up an excellent 1:55,000 Trekking Map at the tourist information centre outside Omalo, complete with excellent topo and details.
 But I don’t believe they always have it in stock.
 Other than that, I relied on my iPhone and Gaia app for navigating.

 - To complete this route in its entirety, a mountain bike is required.
 If you’re on a gravel/adventure bike and want to avoid singletrack, it’s easy enough to ride through Svaneti without hopping onto trails.
-However, there’s no way of avoiding Atsunta Pass.
-Aside from this, all the route should be rideable, though there’s some extremely steep sections on the crossing between Gori and Lake Paravani.
+However, there’s no way of avoiding Atsunta Pass if you want to make a linear journey rather than a loop into Tusheti.
+Aside from this, all the route should be rideable, though there’s some extremely steep sections on the crossing between Gori and Lake Paravani, with muddy conditions possible.